RMLio/rmlmapper-java/README.md

 It is a Java library, which is available via the command line ([API docs online](https://javadoc.io/doc/be.ugent.rml/rmlmapper)).
 The RMLMapper loads all data in memory, so be aware when working with big datasets.

+Want to get started quickly?
+Check out [Releases](#releases) on where to find the latest CLI build as a jar, and see [Usage](#cli) on how to use the commandline interface!

 ## Table of contents <!-- omit in toc -->

 - [Features](#features)